revdotcom/reverb-self-hosted/reverb-self-hosted-api/README.md

 ## Logging

-By default, the `Gateway` and `Workers` log to standard output (stdout) in [Serilog](https://serilog.net/) format.
+By default, the `Gateway`, `Workers`, and `Streaming` containers log to standard output (stdout) in [Serilog](https://serilog.net/) format.
 It is highly recommended to capture the standard output and save them for troubleshooting.

 ```
 # Note these logs samples are formatted JSON for readability.
 The application will output non-formatted JSON logs